arnoldt100/anansi/documentation/source/Classes/TaskGroup.cpp.rst

 TaskGroup Documentation
 #######################

-The resposibility of the class is to perform various tasks that need to be done to accomplish the simulation.
-This class can be thought of as a command class.
+This class provides the interface for the classes that perform various tasks to accomplish the simulation.

 ======================
 Interface Header Files